RappyTV/labymod4-api-wiki/docs/pages/addon/activities/lss.md

 ## Creating Activities with LSS

-Looking back at <a href="#FINAL-LINK-HERE">the last page</a>, we created an Activity with a ComponentWidget but without LSS.
+Looking back at [the last page](custom-widgets.md), we created an Activity with a ComponentWidget but without LSS.
 We'll again use the last page's result to make it work with LSS.

 We start by deleting the `postStyleSheetLoad` method, which we used before to set the position of our Widget.